Polly Raye arrived in Taos in 1976, in a Chevy Van she’d outfitted as a camper, with her three kids in tow.

 “The women taught me how to use rocks to wash clothes in the river,” she laughs.
 “Apparently I wasn’t doing it properly.”

 That experience impacted Polly deeply; she determined that a life lived with simplicity and generosity was far more rewarding than the one lived on the fast track she’d left behind.

 The family continued down Mexico’s east coast and then traveled up the west coast of Mexico, into San Diego where Polly had family.
 In California she continued her quest, visiting communes throughout the state, but none spoke to her heart.
 She decided to head back East via Colorado, and there a rancher friend from her youthful summers, told her about a mutual friend who had moved to Taos.

 Polly rented an old house on Bent Street, and named it The Apple Tree for the old one that grew in the center of its courtyard.
-The restaurant, right down to the planning of the menu was done by consensus.
+The restaurant, right down to the planning of the menu was done by consensus or even looking for a menu template to house that menu.
 The wages were equal and tips were shared.

 “The chef made the same wage as the dishwasher,” she says.

 The staff’s days began and ended with everyone holding hands in a circle.
 Everything was made with the same mindful awareness that had been the impetus for her journey.
 The breads were baked in-house and as much fresh and locally sourced produce was used as possible.
 Everything was recycled and the compost was fed to chickens.